 Mortgage, refinance and home equity loan providers may use additional calculations when deciding how much they’re willing to lend you — or even whether they’re willing to lend to you at all.
-One measure they use is the loan-to-value ratio (LTV).
+One measure they use is the loan-to-value (LTV) ratio.
 When you first apply for a mortgage, this number reflects the amount of the loan you’re seeking relative to the home’s value.
-If you currently have a mortgage, your LTV is based on your loan balance.
+If you have a mortgage, your LTV ratio is based on your loan balance.
 Your LTV ratio can affect whether you pay private mortgage insurance or if you might qualify to refinance.
 With a higher LTV ratio, banks may consider your loan higher risk, which can increase your borrowing costs.
 A professional appraisal is key to accurately figuring out your LTV ratio.
-That’s why your lender will often require an on-site appraisal as part of the process for obtaining a loan.
+That’s why your lender often will require an on-site appraisal as part of the process for obtaining a loan.
 To figure out your LTV ratio, divide your current loan balance (you can find this number on your monthly statement or online account) by your home’s appraised value.
 Multiply by 100 to convert this number to a percentage.
 Caroline’s loan-to-value ratio is 35%.

-If your home’s value remains stable, you can build equity (lower your loan-to-value ratio) by paying down your loan’s principal.
-If your payments are amortized (that is, based on a schedule by which you’d repay your loan in full by the end of its term), this happens automatically, simply by making your monthly payments.
+If your home’s value remains stable, you can build equity (lower your LTV ratio) by paying down your loan’s principal.
+If your payments are amortized (that is, based on a schedule by which you’d repay your loan in full by the end of its term), this happens automatically simply by making your monthly payments.
 To lower your LTV ratio more quickly, consider paying more than your required payment each month.
 This helps you chip away at your loan balance.
 (Check first to make sure your loan doesn’t carry any prepayment penalties.)

 Also, protect the value of your home by keeping it neat and well-maintained.
 Smart home improvements can help, too.
 However, it’s a good idea to consult an appraiser or real estate professional before investing in any renovations you hope will increase your home’s value.
 Remember that economic conditions — and the normal dips and swings of the real estate market — can affect your home’s value no matter what you do.
 If the value of your home increases due to a renovation project, your LTV ratio could drop, depending on how much equity you tapped to cover the costs.
-But falling home prices could cancel out the value of any improvements you might make.
+But falling home prices in your area could cancel out the value of any improvements you might make.